Becoming a Fellow

-Approval of training requirements | We recommend eligible trainees and overseas trained physicians (OTPs) who have successfully completed training requirements are recommended by the College to the relevant Education or OTP committee and appropriate Division, Faculty or Chapter for approval to be admitted to Fellowship.
+Approval of training requirements | We recommend eligible trainees and overseas trained physicians (OTPs) to the relevant Education or OTP committee and appropriate Division, Faculty or Chapter for approval to be admitted to Fellowship.

-After approval of training has been confirmed an email invitation from Member Services will be sent to approved trainees and OTPs with instructions on how to apply online for admission to Fellowship.
+Apply for Fellowship | After your training has been confirmed, you receive an email invitation from Member Services with instructions on how to apply online for Fellowship.

-Shortly after completing the admission to Fellowship application and paying the associated fees, new Fellows receive a confirmation letter from the President via email confirming training and Fellowship.
+Fellowship confirmation letter | After completing the admission to Fellowship application and paying the associated fees, you receive a letter via email from the President confirming training and Fellowship.
 This confirmation letter can be used when registering as a physician with APHRA or MCNZ.
 Contact us if a hard copy letter is required.

 Testamur | You receive your testamur (Fellowship certificate) via registered post within a few months.

 The Fellowship Mark is a trademarked symbol designed exclusively for RACP Fellows to use to symbolise their professional qualifications and membership of the RACP to their patients, peers and the community.
 Fellowship Marks are available for download through MyRACP.